TABLE OF CONTENTS

 If the quick test is not selected and a normal comprehensive sweep is done, then these values are used to display the gm calculated from the derived model at the center values given.

-The bias column specifies the setting at which to measure the current.
+The “Bias I” column specifies the setting at which to measure the current.
 This is handy for tube matching.

-The current version is 2.21 so the following description is a little out of date.
-V2.21 has added b-spline smooth curve fitting and tentative support for the uTracer6.
+The current version is more recent so the following description is a little out of date.
+From V2.21 was added b-spline smooth curve fitting and tentative support for the uTracer6.
 I don’t have a uTracer6 so it’s untested.
 Any feedback you can provide will be appreciated.
 Click the letter icon at the top for a contact form .

-The options dialog allows to pick the various operating modes.
+The options dialog allows you to pick the various operating modes.

 Va and Vg Scale are used when you have external dividers on the anode and grid usually for better accuracy at low ranges.